artcoder/ansible-setups/wordpress-centos-8/readme.md

 ## Configure the Ansible hosts file

 Edit /etc/ansible/hosts to add a "wordpress" group, your managed server, and an Ansible variable to tell it where the Python interpreter is.
-(Python 2 is the default, but CentOS 8 uses Python 3.)
+(Python 2 is the default for Ansible, but CentOS 8 uses Python 3.)

 ---
 	[wordpress]